1969 Kansas City Chiefs season

-In 2006, the 1969 Kansas City Chiefs were ranked as the 18th greatest Super Bowl champions on the NFL Network's documentary America's Game: The Super Bowl Champions.
+In 2006, the 1969 Kansas City Chiefs were ranked as the 18th greatest Super Bowl champions on the NFL Network's documentary America's Game: The Super Bowl Champions, the 1969 Kansas City Chiefs, with team commentary from Len Dawson, Willie Lanier and Jim Lynch, and narrated by Martin Sheen.

 In 2007, ESPN.com ranked the 1969 Chiefs as the seventh-greatest defense in NFL history, noting "Hank Stram's 'Triple Stack' defense, which gave the linebackers lots of room to roam, was superb, holding five opponents to fewer than 10 points and giving up an average of less than two touchdowns a game....
 Then they got serious.
 Against the [defending] Super Bowl champion Jets in the AFL divisional playoff game at Shea Stadium, the Chiefs held on for a 13–6 victory, thanks to a remarkable three-play goal line stand that stifled the Jets on the one.
 After losing twice to the Raiders during the regular season, the Chiefs allowed a single touchdown, in the first quarter, to win the AFL title over Oakland 17–7.
 The Chiefs defense then stifled the Vikings in the Super Bowl, allowing only two rushing first downs and picking off three passes in the fourth quarter to win 23–7.
 Total points against the Chiefs in the playoffs: 20."
 Kansas City is the only team in the Super Bowl era to win the title without allowing as much as 10 points in any postseason game.

 The Chiefs did not return to or win the Super Bowl again until Super Bowl LIV in the 2019 season.

 Offseason

-1969 AFL Draft
+1969 AFL draft

-In the first round of the 1969 AFL Draft, the Chiefs selected cornerback Jim Marsalis from Tennessee State.
+In the first round of the 1969 AFL draft, the Chiefs selected cornerback Jim Marsalis from Tennessee State.
 Marsalis became an immediate starter at cornerback alongside veteran Emmitt Thomas.
 He was the only Chiefs rookie to start for the 1969 team, as Ed Podolak and Bob Stein were benched, and Morris Stroud and Jack Rudnay sat out the season with injuries.